Blog

 Step 1: Define your business objectives

 Set up controls based on your business objectives.
-Take our expert’s advice
+Take our expert’s advice.

 Step 2: Identify critical systems

 The systems you identify as ‘in-scope’ now would be tested for the design and operating effectiveness of the controls you deploy to mitigate risks during your SOC 2 audit.
 But more on that later.
+Also check out: How much does a SOC 2 audit cost

 Step 3: Perform risk analysis